Gingivostomatitis

 Overview

-Feline stomatitis refers to the severe inflammation within the mouth and is thought to be an exaggerated immune response to plaque.
-This results in the cat becoming allergic to its own teeth and the development of widespread inflammation within the mouth.
+Feline stomatitis refers to the severe inflammation within the mouth and is thought to be an exaggerated immune response to dental plaque.
+This results in the cat becoming hypersensitive to its own teeth, leading to widespread inflammation within the oral cavity.

 Signs